Cumberland Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 3, 1863.

 Location.
 39° 48.773′ N, 77° 14.135′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Cumberland Township.
-Marker is on Hancock Avenue, 0.4 miles north of Pleasonton Avenue, on the left when traveling north.
+It is on Hancock Avenue 0.4 miles north of Pleasonton Avenue, on the left when traveling north.
 Marker is located near the "Copse of Trees" on Cemetery Ridge in Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Death at the Wall (here, next to this marker); A Thunderous Duel (here, next to this marker); A Change in Plans (here, next to this marker); 72nd Regiment Pennsylvania Volunteers (a few steps from this marker); First Pennsylvania Cavalry (a few steps from this marker); Major General Alexander Webb (a few steps from this marker); Second Brigade (within shouting distance of this marker); 3rd Maine Regiment (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Death at the Wall (here, next to this marker); A Thunderous Duel (here, next to this marker); A Change in Plans (here, next to this marker); 72nd Regiment Pennsylvania Volunteers (a few steps from this marker); First Pennsylvania Cavalry (a few steps from this marker); Major General Alexander Webb (a few steps from this marker); Second Brigade (within shouting distance of this marker); 3rd Maine Regiment (within shouting distance of this marker).
 Touch for a list and map of all markers in Gettysburg.

 Related marker.
 Click here for another marker that is related to this marker.
 Old Marker At This Location titled "The High Water Mark".